kriepy/LeafGrow/README.md

 A visualisation on leaf grow

 ## Quickstart
-Install the dependencies with

-    pip install -r requirements.txt

-Run the program with
+Before you start create a virtual environment and install all dependencies.

+To see an example of an animation run:

+    python animation.py

+To see the outline of a leaf run:

-    python main
+    python path.py

-## Prerequisites:
+## Before you start

-I use a virtual environment which is explained in the following [heading](#create-a-virtual-env).
-But you can also install everything manually.
+I use a virtual environment so that the dependencies do not mess with dependencies from other projects.

-- python 3.6

-Add new dependencies with

-    pip freeze > requirements.txt

-## Create a virtual env
+### Create a virtual env

 This will create a virtualenv with the python3.6 version and starts it directly.